facephi/sdk-mobile-documentation/docs/ios/Selphi_Component.md

 #### 9.1.1 Animations guide

 - ***selphi_anim_tip***
-This animation is shown if the livenessMode configuration parameter is PASSIVE.
+This animation is shown if the livenessMode configuration parameter is **not** MOVE.

 ```
 var configSelphi = SelphiConfigurationData()